-Smoking raises your blood sugar.
+Smoking raises your blood sugar

-Smoking damages your eyes.
+Smoking damages your eyes

-For more information and assistance with quitting, you can call the U.S. Department of Health and Human Services national toll free number, 800-784-8669, or log on to www.smokefree.gov.
+For more information and help, call the U.S. Department of Health and Human Services’ toll free support line (1-800-784-8669) or log on to www.smokefree.gov.